DHRI-Curriculum/intro-python-workshop/lessons.md

 Debugging is a fancy word for fixing problems with a program.
 Here are some common strategies for debugging a program when first learning Python:

-- If the error is a syntax error, look at where the caret is pointing.
+- If the error is a syntax error:
+    - Look at where the caret is pointing.
-- If the error is a syntax error, pay attention to grammatical features such as quotes, parentheses, and indentation.
+    - Pay attention to grammatical features such as quotes, parentheses, and indentation.
-- If the error is a syntax error, consider reading the program, or the offending line, backward.
+    - Consider reading the program, or the offending line, backward.
 It's surprising, but this often helps to detect the issue.
-- If the error is a traceback error, first look at the line where the error occured, then consider the general category of error.
+- If the error is a traceback error:
+    - First look at the line where the error occured, then consider the general category of error.
 What could have gone wrong?
     - If the error is a name error (NameError), check your spelling.
-- If the error is a traceback error, try copying the last line of the error and pasting it into Google.
+    - Try copying the last line of the error and pasting it into Google.
 You'll often find a quick solution this way.
 - If you changed the program and expect a different output, but are getting old output, you may not have saved the file.
 Go back and make sure the file has been correctly saved.

 ## Challenge